Judging guidelines and instructions for submission of entries:

 * Page 4 is the start of the Judging Criteria section.
 The Introductions must be typed, contain a maximum of 100 words each, be placed at the beginning of each criterion, and be in order as laid out in the specific category’s judging criteria.
 Additionally, brief descriptions and captions are allowed within each criterion.
 Hyphenated words will count as one word.

-* The photograph limit will count any combination of grouped photos as individual photos (e.g., collages, etc. would be counted as more than one photograph).
+*The photograph limit will count any combination of grouped photos as individual photos (e.g., collages, etc. would be counted as more than one photograph).
 Any social media post or marketing piece containing photos will be counted as a photograph.
+ALL PHOTOS AND MARKETING MATERIALS SHOULD BE CONTAINED IN THE CATEGORY SECTIONS.

-* Organize and number the pages of the entry in the same order as the criteria.
+Organize the pages of the entry in the same order as the criteria.

-The dining awards chair and NACUFS staff will review all entries upon receipt for rule adherence, qualification, and classification, and reserve the right to recategorize entries if deemed appropriate.
+The dining awards chair and NACUFS staff will review all entries upon receipt for rule adherence, qualification, and classification, and reserve the right to recategorized entries if deemed appropriate.

 The decision of the judges is final.